Sub and supercritical stochastic quasi-geostrophic equation: Introduction

-In this paper we study the 2D stochastic quasi-geostrophic equation on the torus $\mathbb{T}^2$ for general parameter $\alpha\in (0,1)$ and for both additive as well as multiplicative noise.
-Here since the dissipation term is not strong enough to control the nonlinear term, we have to work in $L^p$ and to prove appropriate $L^p$-norm estimates.
-This leads to considerable complications in comparison to the stochastic Navier-Stokes equation, e.g. when one wants to prove $L^p$-norm estimates for the weak solutions (see Theorem 3.3), which are essential to obtain pathwise uniqueness, and the improved positivity Lemma to obtain uniform $L^p$-norm estimates (see Lemma 5.1.4 and Propsition 5.1.5) which will be used to prove ergodicity.
+In this paper, we study the 2D stochastic quasi-geostrophic equation on the torus $\mathbb{T}^2$ for general parameter $\alpha\in(0,1)$ and for both additive as well as multiplicative noise.
+Here, since the dissipation term is not strong enough to control the nonlinear term, we have to work in $L^p$ and to prove appropriate $L^p$-norm estimates.
+This leads to considerable complications in comparison to the stochastic Navier--Stokes equation, for example, when one wants to prove $L^p$-norm estimates for the weak solutions (see Theorem~\ref {the3.3}), which are essential to obtain pathwise uniqueness, and the improved positivity lemma to obtain uniform $L^p$-norm estimates (see Lemma~\ref {lem5.1.4} and Proposition~\ref{pro5.1.5}) which will be used to prove ergodicity.

-\textbf{Main results for general $\alpha\in(0,1)$}: We prove the existence of weak solutions for multiplicative noise (Theorem 3.3).
-In order to prove the existence of (probabilistically strong) solutions and ergodicity in subsequent sections, we need $L^p$ norm estimates for the solutions, which are obtained using the $L^p$-It\^{o} formula proved in [Kr10].
-But these $L^p$-norm estimates we cannot prove by Galerkin approximation, instead we use another approximation which can be seen as a piecewise linear equation on small subintervals (see (3.4)).
-To piece together martingale solutions on each subinterval and to get the existence of a martingale solution for the approximation we first use the measurable selection theorem to find a martingale solution measurable with respect to the initial condition and apply a classical theorem from [SV79] (see Theorem 3.2).
-Using an abstract result for obtaining Markov selections from [GRZ09], we prove the existence of an a.s.
-Markov family in the Appendix (Theorem C.5).
+\textit{Main results for general $\alpha\in(0,1)$}: We prove the existence of weak solutions for multiplicative noise (Theorem~\ref{the3.3}).
+In order to prove the existence of (probabilistically strong) solutions and ergodicity in subsequent sections, we need $L^p$ norm estimates for the solutions, which are obtained using the $L^p$-It\^{o} formula proved in \cite{Kr10}.
+But these $L^p$-norm estimates we cannot prove by Galerkin approximation; instead, we use another approximation which can be seen as a piecewise linear equation on small subintervals [see (\ref{eq3.4})].
+To piece together martingale solutions on each subinterval and to get the existence of a martingale solution for the approximation, we first use the measurable selection theorem to find a martingale solution measurable with respect to the initial condition and apply a classical theorem from \cite {SV79} (see Theorem~\ref{the3.2}).
+Using an abstract result for obtaining Markov selections from \cite{GRZ09}, we prove the existence of an a.s.
+Markov family in Appendix~\hyperref[appC]{C} (Theorem~\ref{theC.5}).